axeluhl/sailing-analytics/wiki/info/landscape/support-email.md

 after:
 `TXT sapsailing.com "v=spf1 mx ip4:54.229.94.254 include:amazonses.com include:mail.zendesk.com include:servers.mcsv.net -all"`

 There is a user created in WorkMail, ``support@sapsailing.com`` (simple username ``support``).
 For this user we created a redirect for all incoming emails, using the [webmail access](https://sapsailing.awsapps.com/mail) and following the instructions provided here [Working with email rules](https://docs.aws.amazon.com/workmail/latest/userguide/email-rules.html).
+Note that in order to modify an existing rule you have to double-click it.
+This will open the edit dialog.
+After confirming your changes with two OK buttons you still have to click on the "Save Changes" button at the top to make your changes take effect.

 #### Create new user or change existing
 Simply follow the instructions here: [Managing user accounts](https://docs.aws.amazon.com/workmail/latest/adminguide/manage-users.html).